 Check us out!

-The 2013 Indiana University Summer Music Clinic features a faculty that ranks among the finest of any music camp of its kind in the United States.
+The 2017 faculty is ranked among the finest of any music camp of its kind in the United States.
 Comprised of nationally and internationally recognized conductors, instrumentalists, and teachers, these leaders in their respective fields provide our students with an unparalleled opportunity for musical and personal growth.

 Cynthia Lambrecht, Oboe/Oboe Reed Making